W3SS/W3SS/README.md

 ### 👋 Hi there, This is Wendel - AKA @W3SS :sunglasses:

 ## I'm a Developer, Learner and a music lover!
-- 🔭 I’m currently working as a Full Stack Developer!
+- 🔭 I’m currently working as a Software Architect!
 - 🌱 I’m currently learning System Design along with Devops and Cloud!
 - ⚡ Fun fact: I love to play the guitar and watch thriller movies/series!